SOLAR PROJECT TITLE GUIDELINES

-SolRiver requires a current ALTA as-built survey of any real property required for the Project.
+SolRiver requires a current ALTA As-Built Survey of any real property relevant to the Project.
 In order to assist the process of ordering the survey, here are SolRiver’s basic requirements for the ALTA survey process:

 - A current ALTA/NSPS survey, prepared by a registered land surveyor approved by SolRiver.

 - The survey is in compliance with the “2016 Minimum Standard Detail Requirements for ALTA/NSPS Land Title Surveys”, including the following items listed under Table A: 1, 2, 3, 4, 6(a) and (b), 7(a), 8, 9, 10(a)*, 11, 13, 14, 16, 17, 18, and 19.
 These items must be completed within 30 days of closing.

 - The survey plats must name and certify: